macbre/phantomas/README.md

 * DOMelementsCount: total number of HTML element nodes
 * DOMelementMaxDepth: maximum level on nesting of HTML element node
 * iframesCount: number of iframe nodes
+* nodesWithInlineCSS: number of nodes with inline CSS styling (with `style` attribute)

 ### DOM queries